- Convince people that "this time is different."

 One of the more-interesting stories came from an engineer working in Saudi Arabia.
 He said that prices in Riyadh were only a few cents per cubic meter for water (a subsidy of over 90 percent).
 Low prices meant the government had to subsidize the system, but high water demand exceeded supply.
 Their solution was to supply water for one day in four or five (Jeddah is one day in nine!).
 This method of "preventing" shortage is harmful for equipment and inconvenient for customers who need to use water tanks during service cuts.

-Riyadh is the capital city of nearly 5 million people in a country with a per capita income of $16,000, but it's crippled by an unsustainable, populist, inefficient policy that promises gold and delivers rubbish.
-I don't know whether to laugh or cry at this level of stupid.
+Riyadh is the capital city of nearly 5 million people in a country with a per capita income of $16,000, but it's crippled by this policy.

 Bottom Line: Poor water management wastes time, money and water.
 Better to have fair prices that cover service costs and prevent shortages.